caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

   *list* *of map*, *optional*, *default = ' '*

   Specifies non-default image versions and/or tags for Stimela cabs.
 Running with scissors: use with extreme caution.
+Inline format is: Format is [{name: cabname, tag: stimela_cab_version}].